ttulttul/ComfyUI-FlowMatching-Inverter/README.md

 - Split a latent with `Latent Frequency Split`, sharpen or noise the high band while blurring the low band, then recombine via `Latent Mixer`/`Add` nodes to weave sharp detail onto soft composition.
 - Carve prompts with `Conditioning (Frequency Split)` and return them through `Conditioning (Frequency Merge)`: keep low-band text steady for the story while remapping the high band through noise, blur, or scale to emphasize only certain fragments.
 - Swap seeds between the inverter, forward diffusion, and noise nodes as you iterate.
 Small tweaks here can shift the interplay between latent detail and prompt guidance, rewarding playful experimentation.
+- Chase naturalistic textures by stacking `Latent Simplex Noise` or the fBm node before sampling; switch `temporal_mode` to `animated` when generating video to keep organic flicker under control.
+For harder cellular structures, blend in `Latent Worley Noise`, and when you need life-like stripes or spots, seed `Latent Reaction-Diffusion` with slightly different feed/kill rates to explore the Gray–Scott pattern atlas.

 Treat each slider as a brushstroke: push a setting until it breaks, back off to the sweet spot, and capture the happy accidents along the way.